tellurianinteractive/Tellurian.Trains.YardControl.Application/README.md

 Track;Spor;Gleis;Spor;Spår
 Goods track;Godsspor;Güterspur;Godsspor;Godsspår
 Headshunt;Træktilbagespor;Ausziehgleis;Uttrekksspor;Utdrag
+Munkeröd;Munkerød;Munkeröd;Munkerød;Munkeröd
 ```

 The station name is also translated through this file.

 ## Signals

 Setting a train route should also control the signals along the route.
-However, signal control is typically implemented in the yard's internal control system and is not part of this application.
+The basic stop/go will be supported in the application.
+However, detailed signal aspects is typically implemented in the yard's internal control system and is not part of this application.

+## Occupation feedback

+The intention is that when Munkeröd get *occupation feedback* this will also be notified, so that green train routes becomes red when it is occupiend.
+The train route will also automatically reset when the train reaches the final signal.

 ## Building and Running